Frequently Asked Questions

 Yes!
 So many successful summer staffers were not hired or were wait-listed the first time they applied.

 What qualities do you look for in SSC staffers?

 There is no "ideal" staffer; we have no mold to fit.
 We're looking for people of all ages, personalities, majors, racial and ethnic backgrounds, religions, sexual orientations, and nationalities.
-The unique contributions of each individual staffer make the magic of Sierra Camp, and causes each summer to be different from all before it.
-As long as you are hardworking, passionate and excited to contribute, you can thrive at Camp.
+The unique contributions of each individual staffer make the magic of Sierra Camp, and cause each summer to be different from all before it.
+As long as you are hardworking, passionate, and excited to contribute, you can thrive at Camp.